 Creative ideas need space to emerge.
 If your work life is constant hustle and bustle, and you want to be more creative, then you need to take your foot off the gas pedal.
 By giving yourself space to relax, you'll allow creative ideas to bubble up inside you.

 Yes, spending time doing nothing is scary.
 That's why we often fill our lives with tasks or noise, even when there's not a lot to do.
 But if you can sit with the discomfort for a short while, every day, you'll soon discover that your effort reaps dividends.

 So, schedule yourself a date with nothing, and see what grows.

 What Are Your Creative Habits?

 You may use other systems for turning creativity into a habit.
-Let us know your creative tricks and tips in the comments section, below.
+Let us know your creative tricks and tips on the Envato forum.

 Subscribe below and we’ll send you a weekly email summary of all new Business tutorials.
 Never miss out on learning about the next big thing.Update me weekly